 Brett Schreiber leads our Personal Injury and Wrongful Death practice group, representing individuals and families who have been harmed by the wrongful conduct of others.
 He has successfully litigated complex cases involving automobile accidents, defective products, medical malpractice, and dangerous roadways.
 The dozens of cases he has tried have resulted in numerous multi-million dollar verdicts and settlements for his clients.

-As a young lawyer Brett Schreiber began to distinguish himself as one of the next generations of legal leaders.
-In his second year of practice, he tried his first serious injury case to verdict and in only his fourth year of practice earned recognition as one of San Diego’s Top Attorneys, perhaps the youngest person to do so.
-He then proceeded to serve as the youngest President in the history of Consumer Attorneys of San Diego (CASD).
-Mr. Schreiber is currently an Officer of the Board of Directors of Consumer Attorneys of California (CAOC).
+Distinguishing himself as a leading trial lawyer early in his career, Mr. Schreiber tried his first serious injury case to verdict in his second year of practice and earned recognition as one of San Diego’s Top Attorneys just two years later.
+He was the youngest President in the history of Consumer Attorneys of San Diego (CASD) and is currently an Officer of the Board of Directors of Consumer Attorneys of California (CAOC).

 2022 Consumer Attorneys of San Diego Outstanding Trial Lawyer Award

 2022 Best Lawyers in America – Lawyer of the Year

 2021 Consumer Attorneys of San Diego Trial Lawyer of the Year

 2021 Best Lawyers in America – Lawyer of the Year – Plaintiff’s Personal Injury Litigation

 2020 Best Lawyers in America – Lawyer of the Year – Plaintiff’s Products Liability Litigation